 - Mutual Funds

-Wage garnishments can be released by following a precise process and selecting from various IRS relief programs, including:
+You must follow a precise process to release a wage garnishment and select from various IRS relief programs, including:

 • Partial Payment Installment Agreement